vatsalya-gupta/bgutbook/source/part_0_introduction/chapter_000_preface.text.md

 For 13 years I was a C/Python programmer and devops for a satellite imagery company. and I am currently infrastructure engineer at [WeGotPOP](https://www.wegotpop.com), a UK company based in London and New York that creates innovative software for film productions.

 In 2013 I started publishing some technical thoughts on my blog, [The Digital Cat](http://thedigitalcatonline.com).
-In 2018 I published my first book with Leanpub, "Clean Architectures in Python", which at the time of writing has been already downloaded over than 10,000 times.
+In 2018 I published my first book with Leanpub, "Clean Architectures in Python", which at the time of writing has been already downloaded more than 10,000 times.

 ## Acknowledgments

 * Ken Thompson, Dennis Ritchie, Brian Kernighan and others for writing the Unix operating system.
-* Linus Torvalds for writing the Linux kernel and all the kernel developers.
+* Linus Torvalds and all the kernel developers for writing the Linux kernel.
 * Stephen Bourne for his Bourne shell, Brian Fox for the Bourne-again shell, and many other people contributing to these amazing tools.
 * Richard Stallman and all the people working on the GNU project for porting the Unix utilities.
 * Machtelt Garrels for her amazing Bash Guide for Beginners.
 It saved my day many times.
 * Łukasz Dziedzic, who developed the free "Lato" font ([Latofonts](http://www.latofonts.com)), used for the cover.

 The cover photograph is by [pxhere](https://pxhere.com/en/photo/175470).
 A detail of the photo has been extracted and edited.
 As a commuter in London, I spend hours in stations and on public transport, and even these places can reveal a secret beauty.
+This book was mostly written in the morning on busses of the line 26, if there are more typos than words now you know the reason.

 ## Sources

 The sources of the knowledge I tried to distil in this book are countless.
 Many people and the books they wrote, forums, Stack Overflow answers, a lot of experiments, a couple of hard disk partitions zapped trying to understand how the filesystem works, and a decent number of years spent automating processes.
 While all these are too many to be properly mentioned I can definitely provide the source of the log file used in the examples and the exercises.
-It is a simplified version of an Apache log file that can be downloaded at https://github.com/elastic/examples/blob/master/Common%20Data%20Formats/apache_logs/apache_logs
+It is a simplified version of an Apache log file that can be downloaded (here)[https://github.com/elastic/examples/blob/master/Common%20Data%20Formats/apache_logs/apache_logs]